GameParrot/netherconnect/README.md

 Error code 2148916254: Wait a minute and try again.
 403 error when signing in: Try again.
 If you keep getting this error, make sure the time on your computer is set right.
 Even just a few minutes off can cause issues.
 401 error when signing in: Try again.
+invalid_grant error when signing in: This is usually due to an issue with your Microsoft account.
+If your account does not have a password, try adding one in account settings.